 We're a family moved down to the Victorian country to build a retreat and permaculture farm.
 Everything about this area seemed to good to be true, but it just keeps getting better!

-Peter (63): Farmer, Project Manager, Handyman, etc, etc, but now usually at his "other" job.
+Peter (64): Farmer, Business Analyst/Project Manager, Handyman, etc, etc, but now usually at his "other" (Business Analyst) job.

 We are now mostly in maintenance mode, though of course there are always many things to do (such as making a small hot-house in part of the vegie garden and completing the second bird netting structure over it, and... and...
 The list is LONG!).
-Making matters a bit more complex, now that Peter has finished building the BnB cottage he has recently had some work OFF the farm to earn some extra money and is hunting for the next paid job, so that means Donrita will be spending the most time with workawayers.
-That said, there is always a lot to do in the veggie garden and orchard, and with that comes a significant task of EATING the fruit and veggies that grow!
+There is always a lot to do in the veggie garden and orchard, and with that comes a significant task of EATING the fruit and veggies that grow!
 As well as lots of preserving once we get too much.
 And Donrita would currently REALLY appreciate the extra help (and company).
+And...the ornamental garden ALWAYS seems to need weeding!

 Which reminds us: If you are coming on your own (ie not a couple or similar) then it is quite possible that you may be the only Workawayer here, which may mean doing some of the long and boring tasks (de-heading African Lovegrass and digging out the remaining tufts) on your own.
 If this is a concern for you then make sure you check first if there is likely to be others.
 Note that we can't guarantee that the "others" will turn up, as we have found that at times Workawayers plans change with short notice.